denysdovhan/vacuum-card/CONTRIBUTING.md

 1. Copy `src/translations/en.json` file and name it with appropriate language code.
 2. Translate only keys in this file, not values.
 3. Import your translation in `src/localize.js` file.
+4. Mention your translation in `README.md` file.
-4. Open a PR.
+5. Open a PR.
-5. Find someone to check and approve your PR.
+6. Find someone to check and approve your PR.

 ## How to run locally